aerospike-examples/cachedb-urlshortener/README.md

 # Setup The Environment

-For the purpose of running this demo you will need the Aerospike Enterprise Docker image for CacheDB running, with the port mapping 3000-3003:3000-3003:
+For the purpose of running this demo you will need the Aerospike Enterprise Docker image for CacheDB running, with the port mapping 3000-3003:3000-3003.

 `$ docker run -tid --name aero-ee -p 3000-3003:3000-3003 aerospike-cachedb:latest`

-And a Docker image of Postgres with the port mapping 5432:5432:
+And a Docker image of Postgres with the port mapping 5432:5432.

 `$ docker run --name postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres`

+Build the executable and run it:

+`$ go build main.go && ./cachedb`

+And open `localhost:4000` in your browser to see the shortener in action.

 # Adding The Cache To The Go Application: